Purdue-CSUSB/purdueusb.com/README.md

 Please ensure we have an svg icon for the site you add, and add one if not.

-### Accessibility
+### **Accessibility**
 The USB serves all students, and our website is no exception.
-Ensuring WCAG compliance is of the utmost importance, and accessibility issues [may lead to lawsuits](https://www.boia.org/blog/is-there-a-legal-requirement-to-implement-wcag) as [potential violations of the ADA Title III requirement](https://www.grassley.senate.gov/sites/default/files/documents/2018-10-11%20DOJ%20to%20Grassley%20-%20ADA%20Website%20Accessibility.pdf)!
+Ensuring WCAG compliance is very important, and accessibility issues [have lead to lawsuits](https://www.boia.org/blog/is-there-a-legal-requirement-to-implement-wcag) as [potential violations of the ADA Title III requirement](https://www.grassley.senate.gov/sites/default/files/documents/2018-10-11%20DOJ%20to%20Grassley%20-%20ADA%20Website%20Accessibility.pdf)!

-#### What should you do?
+#### **What should you do?**
 The WCAG is tedious to read, but first and foremost use your head and empathize with the user.
 Secondly, you can read a summary or checklist such as [this one](https://uxdesign.cc/web-accessibility-standards-an-overview-for-designers-1a4d39f2fe5e) published in the UX Collective publication.

 It doesn't have to be perfect, but we should be as compliant as possible whenever we can.